rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### <a name="tooltip-campaigns"></a> #6 Tooltip Campaigns

-Tooltip feature is currently in beta testing; its features and behaviour might change in the future.
+Tooltip campaigns are attached to particular anchor views within the application.
+To enable this feature, refer to the Configuration section.

+**<font color="red">Note:</font>** This feature is in beta testing, therefore its features and behaviour might change in the future.
 Please refer to the internal guide for more information.

 ## <a name="troubleshooting"></a> Troubleshooting
 ### Proguard ParseException